-[Terms used herein shall be deemed to be defined as such for the purposes of the Conditions (the "Conditions") set forth in the base prospectus dated [29 May 2014]/[14 August 2015]/[3 August 2016]/[27 July 2017] /[1 August 2018]/[2 August 2019]/[31 July 2020]/[30 July 2021]/[26 July 2022].
-This document constitutes the Final Terms of the Notes described herein for the purposes of the Prospectus Regulation and, save in respect of the Conditions, must be read in conjunction with the base prospectus dated 27 July 2023 [and the supplemental base prospectus dated [•]] ([together] the "Base Prospectus").
-The Base Prospectus constitutes a base prospectus for the purposes of the EU Prospectus Regulation.
-The Conditions are incorporated by reference in the Base Prospectus.]2
+[Terms used herein shall be deemed to be defined as such for the purposes of the Conditions (the "Conditions") set forth in the base prospectus dated 31 July 2020.
+These Final Terms contain the final terms of the Notes and must be read in conjunction with the base prospectus dated 1 July 2024 [and the supplemental base prospectus dated [•]] which [together] constitute[s] a base prospectus (the "Base Prospectus") for the purposes of the Prospectus Regulation, save in respect of the Conditions which are set forth in the base prospectus dated 31 July 2020 and are incorporated by reference in the Base Prospectus.
+[This document constitutes the Final Terms relating to the issue of Notes described herein for the purposes of the Prospectus Regulation.]3